CDFA staff use an organic treatment to help protect California agriculture from exotic fruit fly infestations.(3:21)

 The eradication treatment, known as the male attractant technique (MAT), is conducted in an area defined by a 1.5 mile radius from each fly find site, for a minimum of 9 square miles.
 Approximately 600 small gel-like "bait stations" per square mile are applied to the sides of individual utility poles and street trees on public right-of-ways.
-These bait stations contain a powerful male attractant (methyl eugenol) that is mixed with a small amount of the pesticide Dibrom (Naled).
+These bait stations contain a powerful male attractant (methyl eugenol) that is mixed with a small amount of insecticide.
 The bait station will attract and kill male fruit flies before they can breed.
-In the absence of males, the females go unmated and no offspring are produced, effectively causing the extinction of the population within two life cycles.
+In the absence of males, the females go unmated and no offspring are produced, effectively causing the extinction of the pest population.
 The attractant is very specific for this group of flies, so much so that other insects such as bees or butterflies will not be harmed because they are not attracted to the lure.
-This treatment program has been reviewed by CDFA (1993) and by the United States Department of Agriculture (2001).
-Both studies determined that MAT does not cause any adverse environmental or health risks.
+This treatment program has been reviewed.